P4kit0/P4kit0/README.md

 Welcome to my GitHub profile!
 Here's a little bit about me:

 - 😎 I'm P4kit0
-- 🏠 I live in Spain
+- 🏠 I am from Spain
-- 🐍 I'm a Sysadmin
+- 🐍 Sysadmin
-- ❤️ I'm passionate about cybersecurity and forensics
+- ❤️ I am interested in cybersecurity and forensic.

 ## GitHub Stats